For most travelers, getting a visa to visit Portugal is an easy experience. Kerry Murray for Lonely Planet

-Golden beaches, cobblestone lanes, spectacular surfing, delicious wines and the aroma of chargrilled seafood floating on the breeze await you in Portugal.
-But before you book your ticket to the nation with the sunniest coastline in Europe, make sure you’re up to date on the latest entry requirements.
+Golden beaches, cobblestone lanes, spectacular surfing, delicious wines and the aroma of chargrilled seafood floating on the breeze await when you travel to Portugal.
+But before you book your ticket to the nation with the sunniest coastline in Europe, it pays to check if you need a Portugal visa to travel here.

-Portugal is part of the Schengen Area, which is good news for citizens of the European Union (EU) and the 61 nations allowed visa-free travel to the Schengen Area (including the UK, USA, Canada, Japan, Australia and New Zealand).
+Portugal is part of the Schengen Area, which is good news for citizens of the European Union (EU) and the 61 nations allowed visa-free travel to the Schengen Area.
 However, citizens from many other countries will still need to obtain a visa to visit.

-Here’s a rundown of Portugal’s visa requirements, with information on how long you can stay and how to extend your trip if your circumstances change.
+Checking the visa rules is as important as deciding when to visit Portugal.
+Here’s a rundown of Portugal’s visa requirements, with information on who needs a visa, how to apply, how long you can stay, and the process for extending your trip if your circumstances change.

 Travel is a breeze if you’re a Schengen Area citizen

-Portugal is part of the Schengen Area, a bloc of European countries (including most of the countries in the European Union plus Iceland, Liechtenstein, Norway and Switzerland) that have agreed to the free movement of people between member states.
-Citizens from any Schengen Area nation do not need a visa to visit Portugal, but you'll need to carry your national ID card or passport.
+Portugal is part of the Schengen Area, a bloc of European countries that have agreed to the free movement of people between member states.
+This includes most of the countries in the European Union plus Iceland, Liechtenstein, Norway and Switzerland.
+Citizens from any Schengen Area nation do not need a visa to visit Portugal, but you will still need to carry your national ID card or passport.

 If you end up staying longer than three months, you must request a registration certificate from the offices of the council representing the region of Portugal where you are staying, to start the process for longer-term residency.